Corned Beef and Cabbage is a very traditional meal that Irish Americans eat for St. Patrick’s Day.

 (Some people prefer to cook the cabbage with the corned beef during the last 10-20 minutes of cooking the meat.)

 10) Drain the cabbage and cover to keep it warm.

 11) Slice the corned beef in thin slices, against the grain.

 Happy St. Patrick’s Day and Top of the Morning to You All!

 This article was posted on Wednesday, March 15th, 2006 at 6:42 pm and is filed under Corned Beef and Cabbage, Countries & Cultures, Holidays Around the World, Ireland, Main Course, Mama Lisa, Recipes of the World, St. Patrick's Day, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply